citroos/PEAK-Random-Jumpscares/README.md

 3. Start the game once for first-time BepInEx setup
 4. Place this mod's folder (containing RandomJumpscares.dll) into the BepInEx\plugins directory
 5. Done!

+## Check Out My Other Mod

+- [Dr Pepper Cure All](https://thunderstore.io/c/peak/p/Citroos/Dr_Pepper_Cure_All/) - Replaces the Cure-All with a delicious can of Dr Pepper!

+## Credit

+- Original idea and Foxy PNGs by [ymy on Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=3481943642)

 ## Contact Me